Sentinal920/sentinal920.github.io/gtuapp/tmp/walk.md

 22/tcp open  ssh
 80/tcp open  http
 ```
 We find port 80 is open and visit it in our browser as a first step.
 On the page we find apache default home page.
-So we check for /robots.txt and view-source.
-But don't find anything.
-Thus start the directory bruteforcing using dirb.
+Check for /robots.txt and view-source but we don't get anything.
+Now directory bruteforcing using dirb gets us a note.

 ```
 root@sentinal-VirtualBox:~# dirb http://192.168.83.150 -X .txt